zkcpku/zkcpku.github.io/index.md

 - **Heterogeneous Code GNN** | *ICPC 2022*
   Proposing a heterogeneous graph representation model for programs.

+- **CodeDPO**
+  A preference optimization framework for code models that focuses on both correctness and efficiency without depending on external resources.

 - **ToolCoder**
   Tool-enhanced learning method embedding external API search tools into code generation models.